officiallysingh/spring-batch-commons/README.md

-# Spring Data Auditing and Text search
+# Spring Batch common components

-./gradlew bootRun --args='--spring.profiles.active=docker'

-./gradlew --stop

-TBD
+To be updated soon